axvr/archive/2025/atria/README.md

 Copyright © 2024 [Alex Vear](https://www.alexvear.com).

-Enqueue is available under the terms of the [Mozilla Public License v2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+Catalyst is available under the terms of the [Mozilla Public License v2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 A full copy of the MPL 2.0 can be found in the accompanying [`LICENCE`](/LICENCE) file.